audrey617/My-Notes/ML/CS7641 Final Prep.md

 Notice that we’re leaving a bunch of questions unanswered, and the answers to them are what make Q-learning a family of algorithms:<br/>
 1. How do we initialize Q_hat?
 We could initialize it to zero, or with small random values, or negative values, or. . .<br/>
 2. How do we decay α_t?
 We’ve seen that α_t =1/t follows the convergence rules we need, but are there other alternatives?<br/>
-3. How do we choose actions?
+3. How do we choose actions? <br/>
-1) Always choose a single specific action: We don’t learn anything, and we violate the 4th rule of 𝑄 − Learning (visiting all (𝑠, 𝑎) pairs)
+1) Always choose a single specific action: We don’t learn anything, and we violate the 4th rule of 𝑄 − Learning (visiting all (𝑠, 𝑎) pairs)<br/>
-2) Choose randomly: We don’t learn
+2) Choose randomly: We don’t learn<br/>
 3) Use our estimate 𝑄̂ to choose actions.
 We can have some issues if we poorly initialized 𝑄̂ so that it always prefers a specific action over all the other actions.
 So we need to be careful: relying on our (potentially faulty, unconverged) knowledge of actions might lead to us simply reinforcing the wrong actions.<br/>
-4) Random restarts: It will take a lot of time to get to the optimum answer
+4) Random restarts: It will take a lot of time to get to the optimum answer<br/>
-5) Simulated Annealing, on the other hand, can facilitate a random but faster approach, while exploring the whole space with probability 1- epsilon
+5) Simulated Annealing, on the other hand, can facilitate a random but faster approach, while exploring the whole space with probability 1- epsilon <br/>

 **Greedy Exploration**
 <p align="center" width="100%">